 Investment principles of the Regional Infrastructure Fund

 The Regional Infrastructure Fund (RIF) provides capital funding to create Crown and regional assets.
-Funding will be provided through a mix of loan, equity investments, as well as grants in limited cases, and typically require co-funding.

-The RIF will prioritise loans and equity ahead of grants, because:
+The RIF prioritises loans and equity, because:

-• debt and equity provide capital assets on the Crown bank sheet and a means for return of capital, which can then be re-used for future investments; and
+- debt and equity provide capital assets on the Crown bank sheet and a means for return of capital, which can then be re-used for future investments; and

-• debt and equity ensure strong commercial incentives on RIF co-investors and enable use of well-established contractual arrangements and transparency mechanisms.
+- debt and equity ensure strong commercial incentives on RIF co-investors and enable use of well-established contractual arrangements and transparency mechanisms.

-• the return of capital is more specifically contracted for loans than equity;
+- the return of capital is more specifically contracted for loans than equity;

-• it generally avoids the complexities of ownership (exit strategy, valuation, voting, directorship).
+- it generally avoids the complexities of ownership (exit strategy, valuation, voting, directorship).

 In some cases, investment may be structured as a mix of funding options.
 It is important to remember, if applicants are successful in receiving a funding offer from the RIF, they may not receive their favoured funding arrangement.